 Born at the end of the 12th Century A.D., Rémy was his mouther's firstborn.
 After a series of miscarriages from his young mother, there followed the births of a series of sisters who managed to survive birth and infancy.
 Rémy was not, however, the first born of his father, Guillaume.
-He had a song from a previous marriage named Guichon.
+He had a son from a previous marriage named Guichon.
 Guichon was five years older than Rémy.
 Guillaume was a taciturn man who was often absent from the family home for long stretches of time due to his tending to the seasonal moves of his animals (primarily sheep).
 The father's affection for Rémy was diminished by the boy's frailty.
 Rémy's older step-brother, Guichon, was also often absent as he was considered indispensable to his father.
 As with Rémy, Guillaume's affection and attention for his family members was tied directly into their utilitarian use to him.

 Sickly as a child, Rémy did not grow up very strong, confident or motivated.
 Being disregarded by his father, Rémy became a cherished companion and helper to his mother, especially in the care of his young sisters, whom he adored (though thought of more as domesticated animals).
 Thus, his physique, character and traits quite naturally inclined more toward the effeminate (which caused even greater disdain and disinterest from his father).

-At this time, it was fairly common practice for families to "unburden" themselves of male children that were viewed as probably having little to contribute to the agricultural chain of life (especially a sickly child such as Rémy).
-This could take the form of live-in jobs in the employ of larger local farms or apprenticeships to local trades and crafts men, but it was more common for the "sickly" boys to be farmed out to local religious or clerical opportunities.
-In this region there existed many local monasteries.
+In the region in which Rémy was raised there existed many local monasteries.
 Around the age of 11 or 12, Rémy's family found placement for him in a local monastery near Uzès.
-There it was planned that he would commit to the training with the intention/goal of, hopefully, one day entering the Benedictine order.
-For whatever reason, Rémy (now renamed "Jean-Peyre") was not able to satisfy the requirements necessary to rise up the steps within the Order with the other novitiates.
-At the age of 16, he was place in the service of the local diocese in Aureill[h]ac-Arpaillargues where he became a junior priest-in-training.
+There it was planned that he would commit to the training with the goal of, hopefully, one day entering the Benedictine order.
+For whatever reason, Rémy was not able to satisfy the requirements necessary to rise up the steps within the Order with the other novitiates.
+At the age of 16, he was placed into the service of the local diocese in Aureill[h]ac-Arpaillargues where he became a junior priest-in-training where he was renamed "Jean-Peyre."

-Because of this news, Paul found himself feeling overwhelmingly complicit--which gave him the motivation to try to choose successive incarnations that were less ignorant, less meek, more engaged and that continued to form thoughtful opinions over a lifetime.
-This was also a lesson for Paul which left a somewhat sour taste for the Roman Catholic Church in his mind--which probably contributed to his choosing a few Muslim lives, a few Asiatic, and this current non-religious lifetime in me, Drew Fisher.
+In the Spirit World, Journeyman Paul was able to ascertain that no one survived the sinking of the ship that Jean-Peyre was on and that most of the children and impoverished "soldiers of Christ" on the other ships that did survive the sea voyages ended up being sold into slavery in either Tripoli or Byzantium.
+Not one "Crusader" ever made it to the Holy Land.
+This news prompted a prolonged spell of guilt and low-esteem in Paul as he found himself feeling overwhelmingly complicit in not only the ultimate deaths of the Crusaders--whose care and assauge he was charged with--but for his ignorance to the role he played in the bigger picture of intentional trafficking of innocent humans.
+This served him, however, and his personal growth in that it gave him the motivation to try to choose successive incarnations that were less ignorant, less meek, more engaged and aware of local and regional politics and that continued to form thoughtful opinions over a lifetime.
+This was also a lesson for Paul which left a somewhat sour taste for the Roman Catholic Church--which undoubtedly contributed to his choosing a few Muslim lives, a few Asiatic, and this current non-religious lifetime in me, Drew Fisher.

 No comments: